 Income Requirements: | €3,500 minimum monthly net income |

 Dependents Allowed? | Yes.
-You can bring a partner and children.
-The minimum monthly income requirement increases with each dependent.
+You are welcome to bring a partner and children.
+The minimum monthly income requirement increases for each dependent.
 With a partner, the monthly income rises to €4,200, increasing to €525 for each child.
 Also, you must pay a €150 application fee for each dependent. |

 Application Location Options: | Apply from your home country through the Greek embassy. |